scipy-conference/scipy_proceedings/papers/allen_downey/allen_downey.rst

 Projection
 ----------

 Predicting these kinds of social trends is nearly futile.
+We can use current trends to generate projections, but in general there is no way to know which trends will continue and which will decrease or reverse.

-As we saw in the previous section, the 80s cohort seems to be on strike, with unprecedented low marriage rates in their early thirties.
-Simple extrapolation of their survival curve predicts that 40% of them will remain unmarried, more than double the fraction of previous generations.
+As we saw in
+the previous section, the 80s cohort seems to be on strike, with unprecedented low marriage rates in their early thirties.
+Visual extrapolation of their survival curve suggests that 40% of them will remain unmarried, more than double the fraction of previous generations.

-But at the same time the fraction of women getting married at ages 35–45 has been increasing for several generations, so we might expect that trend to continue.
-In that case the gap between the 80s and 70s cohorts might close.
+At the same time the number of women getting married at ages 35–45 has been increasing for several generations, so we might expect that trend to continue.
+In that case the gap between the 80s and 70s cohorts would close.

-These prediction methods yield contradictory results.
-A simple middle ground is to assume that the hazard function from the previous generation will apply to the next.
-For example, for the 70s cohort, the hazard rate at age 33 was 4.6%.
-In the 80s cohort, there will be 14 women at risk at age 33, so we predict that :math:`0.64` of them will get married.
+These prediction methods provide a rough upper and lower bound on what we might expect.
+A middle ground is to assume that the hazard function from the previous generation will apply to the next.

+This method predicts higher marriage rates than extrapolating the survival curves because it takes into account the structure of the
+model: because fewer women married young, more are at risk at later ages, so we expect more late marriages.

-To make these projections (and avoid the word “prediction”), we extend each HazardFunction using data from the previous cohort:
+To make these projections, we extend each HazardFunction using data from the previous cohort:

 .. code-block:: python